opws/opws-dataset/docs/fields.md

 Where "stub" is a non-final step (eg. when it is followed by "login"), it is implied that there is a single button that, when clicked, leads to the next step (similar to "button").

+## password.reset.usability.password

+A space-separated token string describing how the password set UI differs from double-blind-entry.
+See `password.change.usability.password`.

 ## password.reset.token.login

 *(This field is deprecated.
 Profiles should transition to using password.reset.steps instead.
 See [issue #70](https://github.com/opensets/domainprofiles/issues/70).)*